 Save money by going for the £4.99 meal deals on offer from WHSmith or Boots.
 If you’re just after single items, Boots is nearly always cheaper.

 If you’ve been prepared with food from home, remember you can’t take liquids through security.
 Instead, bring an empty bottle or flask and look out for free water fountains.

 And, if you’re after a bargain from the duty free and airport shops, do a quick search on your smart phone to check online prices before buying, as great deals might not actually be the best ones available.
 You’ll soon confirm if you’re getting an airport bargain or not.

 There is only one thing to advise you here.
 Don’t buy your travel money at the airport.
 Ever.
 You will pay as much as 10% more for your cash than by organising before you go.
 That’s the same as throwing £10 away for every £100 you change.

 If you can, compare rates for home delivery and pick-up online before your holiday – MoneySavingExpert’s TravelMoneyMax tool will help you find the best deals.
 And if you’ve left it too late, always pre-book your money to collect at the airport to benefit from better rates than those on the day.

-Gatwick, Manchester, East Midlands, Birmingham, Stansted and Edinburgh now offer FastTrack passport control.
-At £7 per person for Gatwick and £5 for the others you will avoid those frustrating queues that can build up on arrival.
+You’ve had a great holiday, you’re ready to get home… don’t let your defences down and think the airports won’t try to get a bit more money out of you.
+Gatwick, Manchester, East Midlands, Birmingham, Stansted and Edinburgh all offer FastTrack passport control.
+For a charge ranging between £6 per person at East Midlands to £9.99 for Gatwick, you can avoid those frustrating queues that can build up on arrival.
 But, think, is the charge actually worth it in the long run?

 And that trolley you avoided on the way out will still come with a charge for your holiday bags and perhaps that straw donkey souvenir you picked up.